MicrosoftDocs/azure-devops-docs/docs/pipelines/integrations/microsoft-teams.md

 This command lists all of the current subscriptions for the channel and allows you to add/remove subscriptions.

+[!NOTE]
-Note: Team administrators will not be able to remove or modify the subscriptions created by Project administrators.
+Team administrators aren't able to remove or modify subscriptions created by Project administrators.

 > [!div class="mx-imgBorder"]
 > ![Subscriptions list image](media/integrations-teams/subscriptions-list-teams.png)